Grigor Dimitrov career statistics: Career achievements

 Dimitrov began the 2013 season by reaching his first career singles final at the Brisbane International where he lost in straight sets to the defending champion, Andy Murray.
 During the clay court season, Dimitrov reached his first top-level quarterfinal at the Monte Carlo Rolex Masters where he lost in three sets to the eight-time defending champion, Rafael Nadal in three sets before achieving his first win over a reigning world No. 1 by defeating Novak Djokovic in the second round of the Mutua Madrid Open In October of the same year, Dimitrov won his first ATP singles title at the If Stockholm Open, defeating defending champion David Ferrer in three sets.

 The following year, Dimitrov reached his first grand slam quarterfinal at the Australian Open, where he lost to the world No. 1 Rafael Nadal in four sets after failing to convert on three set points in the third set tie-break which would have given him a two sets to one lead.
 In March, Dimitrov won the biggest ATP singles title of his career thus far by winning the ATP 500 event in Acapulco, defeating Kevin Anderson in the final in three sets before claiming his first career title on clay in Bucharest the following month after a straight sets victory over the defending champion, Lukáš Rosol in the final.
-At the Internazionali BNL d'Italia, Dimitrov reached his first ATP Masters 1000 semi-final but lost in straight sets to the defending champion Nadal.
+At the Internazionali BNL d'Italia, Dimitrov reached his first ATP Masters 1000 semifinal but lost in straight sets to the defending champion Nadal.
 In June, Dimitrov saved a championship point against Feliciano López during the final of the Queen's Club Championships to win his third title of the year and first career title on grass.
 In doing so, Dimitrov has now won at least one title on each playing surface (hard, clay and grass).
 At the 2014 Wimbledon Championships, Dimitrov upset the third seeded defending champion, Andy Murray in the quarterfinals in straight sets to reach his first grand slam semi-final where he lost in four sets to the top seed and eventual champion, Novak Djokovic.
 As a result of his performance at this event, Dimitrov entered the top ten of the ATP rankings for the first time in his career, achieving a then career high singles ranking of world No. 9.

 The 2017 season was, by far, the most successful of his career.
 He won 4 Tour titles (matching the number of Tour titles he won from 2011 through 2016), he won his first Masters 1000 crown, qualified for the 2017 ATP Finals where he went a perfect 5–0 and won the event, amassed earnings of $5,628,512 (previous best was $2,795,409 in 2014), racked up eight top-10 wins (previous best was four in 2014), and finished as the year-end No. 3 ranked player in the world (previous best was No. 11 in 2014).

 Performance timelines

 Singles

-Current through the 2023 Australian Open.
+Current through the 2025 Paris Masters.